fusioncharts/dev_centre_docs/using-with-server-side-languages/asp-net/different-ways-of-loading-data.md

 </div>

-To know more about the attributes that you can configure for the angular gauge, visit [this page]{% linkTo attrs.md chart=angulargauge %}.
+To know more about the attributes that you can configure for the angular gauge, visit [this page](/chart-attributes?chart=angulargauge).

 ## Important Tips for Developers